ThinkEQ/assembly-solutions-ltd/src/pages/news/quality-supervisor-kane-achieves-10-years-service.md

     testimonial:
       alignment: standard
       name: Kane Mellett, Quality Supervisor
-      quote: I have really enjoyed working at ASL for all these years and can’t thank the company enough for all the opportunities they have given me.
-Knowing I always have their support for career progression and to grow within the Quality department, makes me motivated and keen to progress into a more senior role.
+      quote: I have really enjoyed working at ASL for all these years and it has been great to see the company grow from a small team of 20 to now a strong & supportive team of 90.
+I can’t thank the company enough for all the opportunities they have given me and knowing I always have their support for career progression, has really helped me grow within my role in the Quality department.
+We're currently re-structuring the Quality department so I'm excited to be a part of this, building and developing our processes to improve performance and increase efficiencies.
 seo:
   title: Quality Supervisor Kane Achieves 10 Years Service
   description: Quality Supervisor Kane Achieves 10 Years Service